ivan-resetnikov/ivan-resetnikov/README.md

 That Currently based in Ukraine.

 ## Currently working on: [Totally real engine](https://github.com/ivan-resetnikov-a/Real-Engine)
+Tottaly real engine is simple project I made to practice and learn new skills in OpenGL and C++.
+It's relatively new project and contributing is appreciated.

 ## 🧑‍💻 About me:
 * 🔭 I am woking as software developer for **6+** years